Can you sell your home bought with help to buy equity loan?

 - Administrative fee – You will be charged an administrative fee, usually, a couple of hundred pounds when your request to repay the loan will be submitted.

 Bear in mind that once you receive the valuation figure, it will only be valid for 3 months.
 This means that you have to repay the loan within that period.
 For some reason, if you cannot repay the loan within that period, you will have to apply for another valuation or apply for an extension.

 Has your home fallen in value?

-Help to Buy scheme is beneficial in the sense that the valuation figure is calculated on the agreed sale price or the market value.
+The Help to Buy scheme is beneficial because the valuation figure is calculated on the agreed sale price or the market value.
 Therefore, provided that the valuation report is approved, you are not liable to cover any shortfall in the loaned amount.